ggreen/rabbitmq-dotNet-showCase/README.md

 ### Client Publisher Side

 - Use Publisher confirms for consistency
-- Added handler for BasicReturn when messages not routed to a queue
+- Add a handler for BasicReturn when messages not routed to a queue

 ### Client Consumer Side